Let’s “count down” New Year’s Day & Day After New Year’s Day legislative requirements

 New Year’s Day is a public service holiday in Nunavut.

-Day After New Year’s Day is not designated as one of the 14 public service holidays in Nunavut.
+Day After New Year’s Day is not designated as a public service holiday in Nunavut.

 For more information on public service holidays in Nunavut, visit: https://gov.nu.ca/finance/information/public-service-holidays.